infamy/infamy.github.io/_posts/2014-06-26-py2exe-some-fun.md

 A few tricks about doing this.
 Don't build an all in one executable till you get this resolved.
 Once you build it, you can take a look inside the zip file and figure out which modules are currently included.
 Going over the list there are a few you can exclude, depending on if you need it or not you can exclude Unicode which will save a fair bit of room.

 Executable built with py2exe have a nice side effect of being almost free artefacts and hard to disassemble.
 Which is a nice side effect at least for certain purposes.

+Building the executable as a single file binary should be the last step you take.
+It is a lot easier to figure out and solve problems while building a normal binary.